 Less Than Significant Impact with Mitigation Incorporated.
 The soil at the project site has been mapped as Urban Land, which indicates an area predominantly covered by urban development features, such as streets, parking lots, buildings, and other structures.20 A previous study of the project site indicated that Holocene deposits near the surface have been stripped away by past construction activities.21 Additional field research and archival research using the Natural History Museum of Los Angeles County, University of California Museum of Paleontology Locality Search, San Diego Natural History Museum Collection Database, the Paleobiology Database, and FAUNMAP identified no fossil localities within the project site.
-Seven localities from similar sedimentary deposits as the project site, either at the surface or at depth, were identified between 0.6 and 3.75 miles from the project site.
+Seven localities from similar sedimentary deposits as the project site.
 This indicates that fossil-bearing geologic units are present in the vicinity of the project site, potentially including the highly sensitive Palos Verdes Sands and San Pedro Formation.